gsbdarc/rcpedia/docs/_user_guide/best_practices_screen.md

 $ Rscript investment-npv-parallel.R
 ```

-Once your script is going, you can exit out of this screen session with the keyboard shortcut `ctrl + a + d`, which will return you to your original terminal.
+Once your script is going, you can exit out of this screen session with the keyboard shortcut ++ctrl+a+d++, which will return you to your original terminal.

 You should see that the screen was detached: